 The service had a good safety record.

-- There were comprehensive risk assessments in relation to safety issues. - All staff had received annual basic life support training.
+- There were comprehensive risk assessments in relation to safety issues. - The service monitored and reviewed activity.

-- There was a defibrillator available on the premises but no oxygen, however the service had carried out a risk assessment for its omission.
-A first aid kit and accident book were available.
-Emergency medicines were easily available to staff in a secure area of the premises.
-All the medicines were in date, appropriate and stored securely. - The service monitored and reviewed clinical activity.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.